 docker image push

-For example, if you use the Google Cloud to host your Docker images, it will be:
+For example, if you use the Google Cloud to publish your Docker images, it will be:

 gcloud docker push